 - Grant Program Resource Guide - Here you will find the required actions you need to take during the 20 calendar days following notification to confirm your acceptance or decline of the grant award.
 Refer to the section titled, "Required Actions for Acceptance or Decline of Grant Award."

-- Orientation - Take a few moments to view the VITA/TCE Orientation video for program highlights within 20 days of award notification.
+- Orientation - Take a few moments to view the VITA Grant Orientation for program highlights within 20 days of award notification.

 Managing the Grant:

 Now that you have the grant, it's time to ensure your processes for managing the funds are in place and you can access the funds on-line.

 - My responsibilities as a multi-year recipient - These requirements must be maintained each year to continue as a multi-year recipient.